 1. Your video is turned off.

 It used to be the case that keeping your camera on for video calls, while encouraged (especially if others’ cameras were on), was ultimately seen as optional.
 We don’t live in that world anymore.
 Barring a serious need or special circumstance, right now, your camera should really be turned on, for all of your calls.
-Actually seeing one another is crucial for preserving a sense of continuity and community with colleagues, and currently, video calls are our only outlet for that.

 2. You think a Zoom is always necessary.